-A specific definition of the curriculum within a programme, from the start of the Differentiation certificate and states the nature, level, context, content and status of the study programme.
+Any required prior qualification(s) a student lacks.
+Deficiency certificate and states the nature, level, context, content and status of the study programme.

 Document drawn up in accordance with a European format that is added to the Diploma supplement alternated with one or more periods of professional practice related to the study programme.
 The study programme therefore consists of an educational segment and a practical segment, both of which are integral parts of the study programme.